purwo-martono/bash-script-report-services-sensors-and-hdd-temperator-of-server-to-telegram/README.md

 ```

 Create bash script to check services, get processors and HDD temperature
+Script below will save result of services, sensors, and hddtemp to YOUR_FILE_NAME.txt.
 In this example I use gadogado.sh as its file name
 ```
 #!/bin/bash